 The Woman in the Window is even more clearly an homage to that classic movie, and to Hitchcock films in general.
 Like the protagonist in Rear Window, Anna Fox is confined to her townhouse (though by agoraphobia, not a broken leg) and, like Jeff Jefferies in the movie, Anna is a photographer who passes the time watching her neighbors.
 Anna also watches and references Hitchcock films in the story.

 So this book answered a question of mine:

-While I enjoyed both books, in some ways I think that The Woman in the Window was more successful.
-And a better book.
+While I enjoyed both books, in some ways I think that The Woman in the Window was a more successful book.
+And a better one.
 While GotT’s Rachel is able to stagger around spying on people, Anna is completely trapped.
 Her agoraphobia really added to the suspense and also made her a much more sympathetic character.

 Bottom line: if you loved The Girl on the Train and/or are a Hitchcock fan, I definitely recommend checking this out.

 Have you read this or are you going to?
 Tell me in comments!